 Hip dysplasia testing

-If the breeder of the puppy you intend to buy has not tested her bitch and/or has not ensured that the stud dog was tested, you need to walk away from that particular litter of pups.
+If the breeder of the puppy you intend to buy has not tested her female dog and/or has not ensured that the stud dog was tested – walk away!

 There is absolutely no need for anyone to purchase a puppy from parents that have not been tested, or that have poor test results.
 Buying such puppies encourages the breeder to produce more of them and so puts another generation of puppies at risk.
 Now let’s take a look at what the hip score means.

 What does the hip score mean?

-Each dog that is to be hip scored, has its hips x-rayed under sedation or a general anaesthetic.
+Each dog that is to be hip scored, has its hips x-rayed.
+This must be done under sedation or a general anaesthetic.
 This is why scoring is not recommended if you just want to screen whether your dog might develop hip problems in the future.
-The x-rays are then sent off to a team of expert vets, who examine the hip joints and ‘score’ them according to a number of criteria.
+The x-rays are then sent off to a team of expert vets.
+They examine the hip joints and ‘score’ them according to a number of criteria.